 - Ecommerce boom will continue

 It’s no secret that the retail industry had been riding on an upward surge of increasing the amount of ecommerce shopping.
-When COVID hit shutting down physical stores and ushering in the era of social distancing, the scale of ecommerce skyrocketed.
+When COVID-19 shut down physical stores and ushering in the era of social distancing, the scale of ecommerce skyrocketed.
 Many retailers had no choice but to compete in an already crowded ecommerce space in an effort to save their business.

 Still, ecommerce platforms attracted more groups of customers in 2020 and will continue to do so into 2021.
 For example, shopping app downloads reached 2.8 million on Black Friday – a new single-day record according to preliminary estimates from Sensor Tower Store Intelligence.